Elizabethtown athletes urge school board to save school sports

-In the opening minutes of Tuesday’s meeting of the Elizabethtown Area School District school board, the board performed an utterly uncontroversial function: honoring the Etown High School students honored as March Students of the Month by the Elizabethtown Rotary Club.
+In the opening minutes of Tuesday’s meeting of the Elizabethtown Area School District school board, the board performed an utterly uncontroversial function: recognizing the E-town High School students honored as March Students of the Month by the Elizabethtown Rotary Club.

 They are Makenna Locke and Tristan Lentz, whose extracurricular activities match their curricular ones.